CMUAbstract/edb-rat/README.md

 The four LEDs on the top of the board indicate status as follows:

-    * ORANGE
-        - short single pulse: flashed on boot
-        - continuously on : in interactive debug mode
-    * GREEN (flashing): powered (from USB or FET), idle
+    * GREEN (flashing): device powered (from USB or FET) and idle
+    * YELLOW: flashes once when EDB boots
+    * ORANGE: on while in interactive debug mode
     * RED: error occured, error code encoded as frequency of flashing (see on scope)
-    * YELLOW: currently unused

 ## EDB commands